 Q: Reason for moving?

 A: I needed a change.
 I realised that I was on a track of continuously trying to break glass ceilings and not living in the moment or doing the things my heart truly desired.
 Japan gave me the opportunity to do both – having a career yet still having a flexible work-life balance to travel and explore another culture.

 Q: What do you enjoy most about Yokohama and Japan in general?

 A: I enjoy the scenery.
 Yokohama is a beautiful city that boasts water views and mountains on the horizon.

 Q: Have you had any low points?
 What do you miss most about home?

-A: Yes I have indeed.
-I sometimes miss having the opportunity to step outside, speaking in English, having full conversations with anyone of my choice.
+A: Yes, I have indeed.
+I sometimes miss having the opportunity to step outside, speaking in English and having full conversations with anyone of my choice.
 I typically also have various food cravings for snacks and sweets, such as Mike & Ike and Cheetos.

 Q: What are the biggest adjustments you had to make when settling into expat life here?
 Did you experience culture shock at all?

 A: I had to retrain myself to understand that I'm in a different country and things might be different from what I am used to.
 The language barrier made it a tad harder as I wasn't able to handle official business on my own, always needing an interpreter for even the simplest task.
 I didn't experience culture shock arriving in Japan as my employer prepared and equipped us with the knowledge of what to expect upon arriving in Japan.
 I did, however, have reverse culture shock once I returned to the US for the first time after two years.

 Q: What are your favourite things to do on the weekend?
 Any particular places or experiences you'd recommend to fellow expats?